marcotroisi/blog/content/post/why-aws.md

 *Image credit: Photo by [Dallas Reedy](https://unsplash.com/@dallasreedy?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/search/photos/cloud?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)*

-***What's your experience planning and organising your week?
-Share your thoughts in the comments below.***
+***Are you using AWS for your projects?
+What's your experience with it?
+Leave your impressions in the comments below.***